Economy of Kosovo: Developments from 1999

 After strong increases in 2000 and 2001, as a result of postwar reconstruction and foreign assistance, growth in gross domestic product (GDP) was negative in 2002.
 In the period from 2003 to 2011 it resumed its upward trajectory, despite declining foreign assistance, averaging over 5 percent a year.
-It is noteworthy that growth continued during the financial crisis of 2009, and returned to 5 percent in 2011.
+It is noteworthy that growth continued during the 2008 financial crisis, and returned to 5 percent in 2011.
 Inflation was low, while the budget posted a deficit for the first time in 2004.

 Kosovo has a negative balance of trade; in 2004, the deficit of the balance of goods and services was close to 70 percent of GDP, and was 39 percent of GDP in 2011.
 Remittances from the Kosovo diaspora accounted for an estimated 14 percent of GDP, little changed over the previous decade.

 Most economic development since 1999 has taken place in the trade, retail and construction sectors.
-The private sector which has emerged since 1999 is mainly small-scale.
-The industrial sector remains weak.
-The economy, and its sources of growth, are therefore geared far more to demand than production, as shown by the current account, which was in 2011 in deficit by about 20% of GDP.
+The private sector which has emerged since 1999 is mostly small-scale.
+The economy and its growth are mainly sustained by demand-related factors rather than production, as shown by its current account balance, which amounted to a deficit of about 20% of GDP in 2011.
 Consequently, Kosovo is highly dependent on remittances from the diaspora (the majority of these from Germany and Switzerland), foreign direct investment (of which a high proportion also comes from the diaspora, and other capital inflows).
 Government revenue is also dependent on demand rather than production; only 14% of revenue comes from direct taxes and the rest mainly from customs duties and taxes on consumption.

-However, Kosovo has very low levels of general government debt (only 5.8% of GDP) and government liquid assets resulting from past fiscal surpluses (deposited in the Central Bank and invested abroad).
+Kosovo's low government debt (only 5.8% of GDP) and availability of government liquid assets from past fiscal surpluses (deposited in the Central Bank and invested abroad).
 Under applicable Kosovo law, there are also substantial assets from privatisation of socially-owned enterprises, also invested abroad by the Central Bank, which should mostly accrue to the Government when liquidation processes have been completed.
 The net foreign assets of the financial corporations and the Pension Fund amount to well over 50% of GDP.

-Moreover, the banking system in Kosovo seems very sound.
-For the banking system as a whole, the Tier One Capital Ratio as of January 2012 was 17.5%, double the ratio required in the EU; the proportion of non-performing loans was 5.9%, well below the regional average; and the credit to deposit ratio was only just above 80%.
+The banking system of Kosovo appears to be healthy.
+Within the entirety of the banking system, the tier one capital ratio as of January 2012 was 17.5%, double the ratio required in the EU; the proportion of non-performing loans was 5.9%, well below the regional average; and the credit to deposit ratio was only just above 80%.
 The assets of the banking system have increased from 5% of GDP in 2000 to 60% of GDP as of January 2012.
 Since the housing stock in Kosovo is generally good by South-East European standards, this suggests that (if the legal system's ability to enforce claims on collateral and resolve property issues is trusted), credit to Kosovars could be safely expanded.